-A Lost and Found is maintained in the Box Office.
-Every Friday students are offered an opportunity to identify your lost items.
+A Lost and Found is maintained in the Safety and Security area in the Foyer.
+Every Friday students are offered an opportunity to identify their lost items.
 Any item not claimed at the conclusion of the identification period will be donated to a local community organization.
-All items that are not claimed at the end of the school year are donated to Goodwill at the beginning of the summer.
+All items that are not claimed at the end of the school year are donated to a social service or community organization at the beginning of the summer.